• Skip to primary navigation

 Like most canned soups, the canned version of split pea with ham comes in at a whopping 790 milligrams of sodium per half cup serving…and who the heck eats just a half cup of soup?!
 I mean, come on.
 If you’re an adult, you eat the whole can.
 It’s just a given.
 Or at least, half a can, when you split it with your soup-loving spouse!

-Fannie Farmer Split Pea Soup Recipe: Cooking with Fannie & Me
+Fannie Farmer Split Pea Soup Recipe

 So I turned to my trusty Fannie Farmer Cookbook (13th edition) and found a from-scratch recipe for split pea soup on page 97.
+And while this soup is based on the recipe, it is not an exact duplicate.
+I have updated it for our whole food plant based (nutritarian) diet.

 Having made this soup now several times and adjusted it to ensure it is low-sodium and vegetarian so that it fits with our family’s nutritarian diet and lifestyle, I can assure you that no matter how you make this recipe, it is YUM.